utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

 ### Skip request execution from pre-request scripts

-You can use the `pm.execution.skipRequest` method to stop the execution of a request from a [pre-request script](/docs/writing-scripts/pre-request-scripts/).
+The `pm.execution.skipRequest` method enables you to stop the execution of a request from a [pre-request script](/docs/writing-scripts/pre-request-scripts/).

 ```js
 pm.execution.skipRequest()
 ```

+You can use the `pm.execution.skipRequest` method on the **Pre-request Script** tab of a request, collection, or folder.
 When `pm.execution.skipRequest()` is encountered, the request isn't sent.
-Any remaining scripts on the **Pre-request Script** tab are skipped, and all scripts on the **Tests** tab are skipped.
+Any remaining scripts on the **Pre-request Script** tab are skipped, and no tests are executed.
 Also, a message that the request was skipped is logged in the Postman Console.

 For example: